Thiagohrh/OpenGLSceneViewer/README.md

 Made using OpenGL, and following the methods described in https://learnopengl.com/.

 ### How To Use It
 Open the Visual Studio solution and compile the Exercise4 project.
+There is a *sceneDirectory* variable that defines the path to the file that will be used to load the scene.
+The program uses formats in .cgs format, which is a unique format for this project.
+There is a sample file in the *scenes* folder.
+The structure of the file is explained within the *readerCGS.h* header

 ## Controls